darhonbek/resume_templates/README.md

 - Co-authored code standards for \<TEAM NAME> of \<X> people.
 > Co-authored code standards for iOS team of 10 people.

+- Speed up \<PROCESS NAME> by \<X>% by \<ACTION NAME>.
+> Speed up provisioning profile distribution process from 7 minutes to 1 minute by creating shell scripts to encrypt, decrypt, install provisioning profiles.

 ## Soft Skills